| |

 treatment of the volunteers.
 (July) President Lincoln offers

-him a command in the Union Army, but has to withdraw the offer
+him a command in the American Civil War, but has to withdraw

 (July)

-with some encouragement from the king and Rattazzi, the Prime
+evidently with some encouragement from the King and Rattazzi,

-Minister.
-(August) Seriously wounded in a clash with Italian
+the Prime Minister.
+(August) Seriously wounded in a clash

-troops at Aspromonte, in Calabria.
-(October) After being imprisoned,
+with Italian troops at Aspromonte, in Calabria.
+(October)

 Resigns